ossner/TUMGAD/src/Algorithms/Sorting/MergeSort/MergeSort.md

 4. Repeat 3 until you have arrived at the inital length of the sequence

 ## Complexity
+The complexity of MergeSort is pretty straight-forward as opposed to e.g. RadixSort.
+As you can see it is not able to break the lower bound of `O(n log(n))`, due to it being comparison-based.

 | Best | Average | Worst | Stability |
 |----|----|----|----|